rayhanehb/Synonym-and-Gomoku-game/README.md

 One type of question encountered in the Test of English as a Foreign Language (TOEFL) is the “Synonym Question”, where students are asked to pick a synonym of a word out of a list of alternatives.
 For example:
 1. vexed (Answer: (a) annoyed)

 (a) annoyed

 (b) amused

 (c) frightened

 (d) excited

-This assignment isan intelligent system that can learn to answer questions like this one.
+This assignment is an intelligent system that can learn to answer questions like this one.
 In order to do that, the system will approximate the semantic similarity of any pair of words.
 The semantic similarity between two words is the measure of the closeness of their meanings.
 For example, the semantic similarity between “car” and “vehicle” is high, while that between “car” and “flower” is low.